 U.S. Figure Skating is proud to observe Black History Month throughout the month of February.
 Black History Month is an annual celebration of the achievements of African Americans and a time for recognizing their central role in U.S. history.
-It also is an opportunity to understand the history of African Americans, going beyond stories of racism and slavery to spotlight achievement.
-We recognize that African Americans are underrepresented in our sport.
-This month provides an opportunity for us to intentionally celebrate that our members who belong to this group bring value to the sport of figure skating.
+This month provides an opportunity for us to celebrate the history and contributions of African Americans both past and present who belong to the Black community and bring value to the sport of figure skating.

 Resources: